henvic/henvic.github.io/content/posts/bitcoin.md

 The Keynesian party of state-issued inflationary currency might be over within the following decades.
 **If I had to make a bet, I'd say stock from publically traded companies might be the base asset for the upcoming currencies.**

 > Another currency could be based on human work.
 For example, people might emit coins in exchange for a promise to work for a given number of hours.
-As silly and even borderline M\*rx\*$t (ew!) as it might sound, it's still infinitely better than wasting energy with anything proof-of-work!
+As silly as it might sound, it's still infinitely better than wasting energy with anything proof-of-work!
 In case of fraud, you still end up with a currency with the same value as Bitcoin: none.

 Bitcoin is just the [Nigerian Prince](https://en.wikipedia.org/wiki/Advance-fee_scam) of the XXI century.
 Everyone cherishes it, but it's just a useless natural resources hog.